WeFoster/Documentation/_kb articles/using-less-and-grunt-to-generate-custom-stylesheets.md

 ### Extending the WeFoster Parent Style (For Small Changes only)

 This method allows you to extend the Default CSS and will NOT remove the WeFoster Parent CSS styles.
 This means that your custom CSS will be loaded after the Parent CSS but you can still use LESS and our theme variables easily.
+This is how virtually all other WordPress themes currently work.

 `define('WEFOSTER_LESS_METHOD', 'extend');`